SUNY Oswego

 position?

-• Support the coordination of Health Promotion outreach to students on campus
+• Support the coordination and implementation of Health Promotion outreach and programming to students on campus

-• Support the coordination of the Sexual Health Vending Machine and Junk Mail
+• Support the coordination of the Oz Health Hub and Junk Mail

 • Connect students with resources and services